sunfounder/pironman5-max/docs/source/index.rst

 * **Dual Network Ports**: Built-in 2.5G Ethernet port and the Raspberry Pi’s native Gigabit Ethernet, offering high-speed data transfer and better network performance.
 * **Dual Drive Bays with RAID Support**: Supports two 3.5" or 2.5" SATA drives and allows software RAID 0 or RAID 1 configuration for flexible storage capacity and data redundancy.
+* **Dual NVMe Slots**: Equipped with two M.2 NVMe slots for fast and efficient storage, ideal for booting and running applications.
 * **Efficient Cooling System**: Equipped with a large 90mm fan for effective, quiet cooling of the entire system.
 * **OLED Status Display**: Integrated OLED screen displays essential system stats and drive information in real-time, helping you monitor device health at a glance.
 * **User-Friendly Interface Design**: Converts the micro HDMI port to a standard HDMI connector, and adds a front-access USB port for convenient device interaction.